 Students have the possibility to apply for additional funds for salary and travel at the Grant Agency of Charles University.

 PhD students can take advantage of subsidized meals, discounted public transport, the possibility of staying in student dormitories, and free "Czech as foreign language" classes.
 The national health insurance scheme covers our doctoral students.
 There are no tuition or fees for PhD students.
 The price level in Prague can be estimated at Numbeo.

-The application should indicate the area of interest and possible advisors and contain:
+The application should indicate the area of interest and contain: